wonarii/CART210-glossary/keywords/quantum-computing.md

+## Quantum computing
 Quantum computing is a branch of computing that challenges classical computation by leveraging principles of quantum mechanics to process information.
 Qubits are the core and can be both 0 and 1 simultaneously.
 Due to this, it can perform complex calculations exponentially faster than traditional computation. [^1citation]

 Another key concept is entanglement, which is a phenomenon where qubits become the state of one instantly affects the state of another.
 Distance here has no impact of their relation, so it makes this very powerful. [^2citation]
 At its origins, quantum computing was originated by  Richard Feynman in 1982 [^3citation].

 However, it wasn’t until later in the late 20th century, that Shor’s algorithm demonstrating how quantum computers could efficiently factor large numbers[^4citation].Today, companies like IBM, Google, and startups such as Rigetti Computing are pioneering real-world quantum hardware and software applications [^5citation].

 Despite its promise, quantum computing faces challenges today like decoherence.
 Building stable quantum computers requires overcoming these hurdles [^6citation] .
 In the 21st century, computing continues to evolve,  and quantum computing is vital to that evolution.
 When designed and implemented effectively, it has the potential to redefine what is computationally possible.